DaveBurns/LrSlide/README.md

 I wrote LrSlide because I frequently make presentations using Lightroom and I was tired of making text slides in PhotoShop.

-**I consider this project to be 'alpha' software until I hear more people have used it without issues.
+**I consider this project to be 'beta' software until I hear more people have used it without issues.
 If you find issues, the best way to help is to file a bug here or just send an email to lrslide at dave burns photo dot com.**